 \ Toss Centerline from: This option is similar to the "Import Centerline" from file, except that instead of loading the path from a file, a new path is automatically tossed starting from the given geographical 2D point (X, Y).
 The point must be located into the domain.
 The path is automatically completed upstream and downstream using the same algorithm than the regional avulsion (see section 3.6).
-This feature is for our research partners only.
 It could be used to ensure that the first channel will be located into the valley and not in the domain margins for example.